 First, Dotty and I would go out in the world and resume living our life the way we had before the diagnosis.
 Second, I would find a new way to communicate with my mother.
 Third, I would identify each problem that comes with the disease and tackle it head on.

 Change, not acceptance.

-The difference if there is any was that over the course of my life I developed a systematic way of dealing with problems and solving problems.
+The difference if there was any was that over the course of my life I developed a systematic way of dealing with problems and solving problems.

 This understanding allowed me to accept her repeated questions, her repeated need to eat, why she was so mean, and why she engaged in behaviors like getting up at 9:37 PM every night and insisting she needed to clean our home.
 I realized I would be seeing and hearing these behaviors each and every day, so I accepted them as a normal part of living in Alzheimer's World.

 This understanding allowed me to see that there were clear patterns of behavior every day.
 That certain things were happening over and over.
 Amazingly, at the same time of day, or on the same day of the week.
 Like clockwork.

 One of the most important observations I made was that my mother had very well defined patterns of behavior.

 - How she spit venom at me with her words,